borisyurkevich/borisy.net/_posts/2021-05-23-grubers-review-for-the-siri-remote.md

 > It’s black and has no backlighting, which makes it harder to see in the dark.
 I believe some people like to watch movies in dark rooms.

-This review made me think, why we need dedicated play/pause button at all.
+This review made me think, why we need dedicated play/pause button at all?
 Apple are learning from past mistakes and reusing things which worked.
-The plastic version had the play/pause button in the middle.
-The current remote still can be used this way, pressing the middle button pauses playback. tvOS is a bit more evolved.
-Perhaps Apple though you should be able to pause music playback at any moment, including when music app is on background.
-But how many people use Apple TV this way?
-I am not one of them.
+The plastic version (not in the picture) had the play/pause button in the middle.
+The current remote still can be used this way, pressing the middle button pauses playback.
+Perhaps Apple though you should be able to pause music playback when playing app is on background.